 When should I deliver the meal?

-On the same day of your planned visit, or the day before.
+On the same day of your planned visit.
 You and the BubbleMama will agree about the exact schedule details.

 Can I bring my child with me?